Admissions & Billing Admission Criteria

 Machine-Readable File of Standard Charges

-This is a machine-readable file that contains a hospital’s gross charges and payer-specific negotiated charges, plus discounted cash prices, the de-identified minimum negotiated charge, and the de-identified maximum negotiated charge for all items and services provided by the hospital.
+This is a machine-readable file that contains columns for the hospital’s gross charges, payer-specific negotiated charges, discounted cash prices (if any), the de-identified minimum negotiated charge, and the de-identified maximum negotiated charge for all items and services provided by the hospital.
 Currently, the hospital does not offer discounted cash prices to third party payors.

 Call 628-206-8448 for more information.